If you’d like to speak at the 2020 Texas REALTORS® Conference in San Antonio, here is some background as well as guidelines to submit your proposal.

 Qualifications for CE approval

 All courses must qualify for Texas Real Estate Commission (TREC) credit according to Section §535.71(r) of TREC Rules (see below).
 All submissions for CE credit will be requested by Texas REALTORS® at our cost, under our provider number.
-Speaker permission to submit course descriptions previously approved by TREC for CE approval must accompany the contract agreement at the time of execution.
-If an out-of-state speaker is not already approved as a CE Elective Instructor, the association will submit the approval request on the speaker’s behalf.
-The speaker will submit a completed application (provided to you by Texas REALTORS®) with their executed contract agreement.
-TREC prohibits personal promotion during course instruction time.
+Speaker permission to submit course descriptions previously approved by TREC for CE approval must accompany the contract agreement at the time of execution, as well as a timed outline based on 100 minutes of instruction.
+The speakers will also need to complete a one-time instruction application through this link, unless you have taught for us since October 2019.
+We will waive the $75 fee for out-of-state speakers.
+Lastly, TREC prohibits personal promotion during course instruction time.
 Five minutes at the conclusion of the program will be allowed to mention books, tapes or DVDs they have authored.
 The association allows the sale of approved materials after the conclusion of the class so long as it doesn’t interfere with the next class.

 Submission packets should include proposed topic(s) and course description(s) (up to 100 words), and proposed speaker fees.
 Course descriptions should be a paragraph in length and should explain the benefit to the agent or broker while emphasizing the benefit to the consumer.
 Remember: Speaker fees should include your estimated cost for travel, minus hotel, since we do not reimburse for personal travel expenses.